 The core of the Lounge Lizard engine is based around the components of a real electric piano: the hammer, the fork, the damper and the pickup.
 All these elements have been carefully modelled in order to allow for a very accurate reproduction of the tone and dynamics of electric pianos resulting in an authentic recreation of their action and feel.
 The engine also includes an EQ to shape the tone and an adjustable stereo tremolo, effects that were built-in with specific piano models.

 The heart of the electric piano's character

 Electric pianos provided adjustment for pitch, timbre, and volume.
-On the original Rhodes, the tine is fitted with a spring which can be moved along its length for fine-tuning.
+On the original instruments, the tine is fitted with a spring which can be moved along its length for fine-tuning.
 The tone and volume can also be adjusted by changing the position of the tine in relation to the pickups.
-Tuning a Wurlitzer piano is even more delicate.
+Tuning a reed-based piano is even more delicate.
 On the tip of each reed is a lump of solder whose size and shape alter both the pitch and the tone of the note.
 These adjustments were at the heart of the electric piano's character as they control the harmonic content, attack, and decay of the sound—offering unique tone to each player.
 But there was a price for this flexibility, several painstaking hours with a screwdriver or soldering iron and incredible patience was needed to change the sound of an electric piano.